wtan127/MachineLearningFinal/README.md

 test2$classe <- as.factor(rep("A", 20))
 ```

-#running the caret packages are too time intensive and keep crashing my computer, so I'm going to narrow down the possible columns further.
-I ran plots against classe for all the factors and decided on the following.
+Running the caret packages are too time intensive and keep crashing my computer, so first I ran plots against classe for all the variables and decided on the following visually based on if there are statistical outliers in at least 1 of the classes.
-Many variables don't affect the outcome (like date), and many are mostly blank.
 ```{r echo=TRUE}
 nameindex <- names(train2)
 x <- nameindex[c(7,8, 10, 11, 16, 17, 19, 20, 21, 23, 24, 25, 28, 31, 32, 34, 36, 37,42, 46, 47, 48, 53, 56, 57)]